Chris Horsman

-Chris Horsman (born 2 February 1978) is a former Wales international rugby union player.
+Christopher Leslie Horsman (born 2 February 1978) is a former professional rugby union player who played as a prop.
+Although he was born in England and played for England at youth level, he elected to play senior international rugby for Wales after qualifying on residency; during his time with Bridgend and the Celtic Warriors, he lived in Porthcawl, where he remained after signing for Worcester in the wake of the Celtic Warriors' dissolution in 2004.
+He played 14 times for Wales between 2005 and 2007.

 Club career

 Horsman attended Sheldon School in Chippenham, Wiltshire and represented England at youth international level.

 Horsman started his club career at Bath in 1997 before joining Bridgend in 2002.
 With the advent of regional rugby in Wales, Horsman was called up to the Celtic Warriors regional side, but when the club was disbanded due to financial difficulties in 2004 he was forced to seek another club.

 Horsman signed for Worcester in July 2004 and established himself as one of the best props in the English game.
 He signed a contract extension at the beginning of 2006 to keep him at Sixways until the summer of 2010 but in July 2009 he announced his retirement after a series of injuries.

 International career

-He was offered a place in the England national rugby union team, but two separate bouts with cancer prevented him from playing for England.
-However, he later chose to play for Wales as he qualified through the three-year international residency rule.
+Horsman was offered a place in the England national rugby union team, but two separate bouts with cancer prevented him from playing for England.
+During his time playing for the Celtic Warriors, he lived in Porthcawl and was approached by national team head coach Mike Ruddock about playing for Wales.
+It was originally thought that he would qualify through the three-year international residency rule in June 2005; however, although he had lived in Wales since June 2002, he was unable to find the paperwork to prove it and his eligibility was pushed back to September 2005.

-Horsman made his full Welsh debut on 11 November 2005 against Fiji at the Millennium Stadium.
-He scored his first and only try against England at the Millennium Stadium on 17 March 2007 and he was selected for the Wales squad for the 2007 Rugby World Cup.
-He attained a total of 14 international caps for Wales.
+He made his debut for Wales against New Zealand at the Millennium Stadium on 5 November 2005, coming on as a second-half substitute.
+He made his first start the following week against Fiji; during the game, he limped off with an injury that put his place in the team in doubt for the next game against South Africa; however, he recovered in time to start that match and the following week against Australia.
+He scored his first and only try against England at the Millennium Stadium on 17 March 2007.
+In August 2007, he was selected for the Wales squad for the 2007 Rugby World Cup, starting in the 73–18 win over Japan and the infamous 38–34 loss to Fiji that saw Wales eliminated from the competition in the pool stage.
+The game against Fiji was the last of his 14 caps for Wales.